-In 2019, 75% of the total buyouts and other divestments were conducted by Dutch PE firms; in 2018 this was slightly higher (78%).
-In growth capital deals, these percentages are greater: 90% in 2019 and 82% in 2018.
-Previous years show similar numbers.
-The deal value of transactions conducted by foreign PE firms is typically higher.
-Therefore, the total value of foreign buyouts and other PE deals in recent years is slightly higher than the total value of Dutch buyouts and other PE deals.
-For growth capital deals the total value of Dutch deals versus foreign deals show a similar trend (source: NVP).
+2019 (compared to slightly lower numbers in 2018 (85%) and in 2017 (87%)).

+The deal value of transactions by foreign PE firms is typically higher.
+Therefore, the total value of foreign buyouts and other PE deals in recent years was slightly higher than the total value of Dutch buyouts and other PE deals.
+For growth capital deals the total value of Dutch deals versus foreign deals show a similar trend.
+For VC investments, in terms of deal value, Dutch venture capitalists conducted 80% of the total investments in 2019, which is slightly more compared to 2018 (72%) and 2017 (76%) (source: NVP).